johnsetzer/yerf/README.md

 # Installing yerf in your app

 1. yerf outsources posting data to a remote server to the [kivi](https://github.com/johnsetzer/kivi) library.
-You need to include both the `kivi.min.js` followed the `yerf.min.js` source in your HTML page or, better yet, put them in a linked Javascript file.
+You need to include both the `kivi.min.js` followed the `yerf.min.js` source in your HTML page or, better yet, put them in a linked Javascript file.  kivi and yerf should be before any Javascript actions you want to measure OR you need to record some timestamps and use the `backfill()` method. `yerf.min.js` contains all of the core functionality required to start Samples, stop Samples, and report them to kivi. `yerf-delayables.min.js` is an optional file that contains things that don't need to be loaded before other Javascript.
+Currently it contains all of the `backfillX()` methods and `render()`.
-1. Start and stop at least one sample
+1. Start and stop at least one sample.

         yerf().start('sample').stop();
 1. Configure these `kivi` properties.
 This step and every step after it can be deferred until your entire page is loaded.